 Associate Dean of the School of Music; Director of Music Theory; Associate Professor of Music

-At Stetson University, Painter directs the music theory curriculum, including the primary theory sequence, music culture, musical style and analysis, aural training, functional keyboard, and the upper-division theory courses orchestration and arranging, counterpoint, and advanced analytic techniques.
-While at Stetson University he has compiled supplemental listening material for all aural training courses with recordings from a wide variety of vocal, chamber and ensemble literature excerpts.
-Additionally, Painter and other faculty members have created and edited series of text books for the creatively-redesigned functional keyboard curriculum.
+Currently, Painter directs all component of the core music theory curriculum in the School of Music, including the primary theory sequence, Music Culture, Musical Style and Analysis, Aural Training, Functional Keyboard, and the upper-division theory courses Orchestration and Arranging, Counterpoint, and Advanced Analytic Techniques.
+His work coordinating core curricula has resulted in a compilation of supplemental listening material for all aural training courses with recordings from a wide variety of vocal, chamber and ensemble literature excerpts, as well as a series of text books for the creatively-designed functional keyboard curriculum.

 In 2009, Painter was awarded the William Hugh McEniry Award for Excellence in Teaching.
 The award, first presented to a faculty member in 1975, is the most prestigious honor given to a Stetson University faculty member at the DeLand campus and represents excellence in both teaching and scholarship.
 Michael King, Ph.D., the 2008 winner, described Painter as "an amazing teacher who has been consistently lauded as one of Stetson [University]'s best.
-His students are driven by his high standards and expectations, are inspired by his enthusiasm for his subject and for teaching, and are impressed by his ability to ensure that everyone in his classes is learning...
+His students are driven by his high standards and expectations, are inspired by his enthusiasm for his subject and for teaching, and are impressed by his ability to ensure that everyone in his classes is learning... !
 One of his students even described him as the 'jewel in the crown of the Stetson University faculty.'"
-Painter is only the fourth music faculty member to be awarded the McEniry Award in all the years that the award has been given.
+Painter is only the fourth music faculty member to be awarded the McEniry Award.

 - Ph.D., music theory, Eastman School of Music, 2000